wanderdust/newsletter/content/posts/navigating_database_indexes/index.md

 ### Hash Indexes
 These are indexes for key-value data.
 They are stored using hash maps, which would look similar to a Python dictionary.
 The way they work is that each key points to the location of a row in the database, not the value itself.
 So if you are looking for a specific ID in your data, it will tell you where in the database that row with that ID is stored.

-Hash Indexes are particularly efficient in equality (=) matches - when you are looking for a record that matches a specific value.
+Hash Indexes are particularly efficient in equality (`=`) matches - when you are looking for a record that matches a specific value.

 Hash indexes are fast because they can be loaded into memory and it can quickly find the location in the database for a particular value.
 They work particularly well when your keys in the database are not updated as often as the values.

-For example, let’s imagine we have a table with 2 columns, video_url and number_of_clicks.
-If we create an index on video_url it will create a key such as http://my_video and the value will point to the location of that row in the database.
+For example, let’s imagine we have a table with 2 columns, `video_url` and `number_of_clicks`.
+If we create an index on `video_url` it will create a key such as `http://my_video` and the value will point to the location of that row in the database.
 Now we can quickly search for that video using the URL and update the number of clicks.

 ```sql
 UPDATE number_of_clicks